aviator-co/av/docs/av-split-commit.1.md

-# av-commit-split
+# av-split-commit

 ## NAME

-av-commit-split - Split a commit into multiple commits
+av-split-commit - Split a commit into multiple commits

 ## DESCRIPTION